BLSQ/iaso/docs/pages/users/reference/iaso_concepts/iaso_concepts.en.md

 - Every Form has to be linked to one or several Project(s)

 ## Entities
 In IASO, an “**Entity**” is anything that can move or be moved and that we want to track through time and Org Units.
-For example, a beneficiary, a car, a vaccination card, etc.
+For example, an person, a car, a parcel, etc.

 To differentiate between different kinds of entities, IASO has a concept of “**Entity Type**”.